shaan-mephobic/The-Phoenix-Project/README.md

      height="80">](https://play.google.com/store/apps/details?id=com.Phoenix.project)

 ## Why Phoenix?
-* Beautiful Glassmorphism Design
+* Beautiful glassmorphism design
 * Lyrics
+* Cut, fade and set ringtone
-* A Flashlight-Visualizer
+* A flashlight-visualizer
-* Share Now-Playing
+* Share now-playing
-* Ad-Free
+* Ad-free
-* Wallpapers From Artwork
+* Wallpapers from artwork

 And a bunch more.
 Why not check it yourself?